-Data can be accessed from the Zenodo repository
+Data will be downloaded from the Zenodo repository

 Sapflow measurements from around the world